 - Excellent comfort and driving position

 - Full-sized second row

 - Strong acceleration

-- Handles like the SUV it is
+- Handles like an SUV (and it is one)

 - Spotty reliability

 One of the few true SUVs left on the market, the 2016 Land Rover LR4 offers uncompromised off-road ability at the cost of on-road handling and fuel economy.